Somali suqaar! This delicious dish is known in every Somali household, it is a beautiful blend of flavours married into tender caramelised lamb cubes.

 Somali Lamb Suqaar

-- 1/2 kilo diced lamb meat - for 1 kilo double all the ingredients. (up to 6 garlic cloves) we use shoulder.
+- 1/2 kilo diced lamb meat - for 1 kilo double all the ingredients. (up to 6 garlic cloves) we use leg of lamb.
 I just ask the butcher to cut it up for me in to small cubes.

 - 1 large onion